The following is the established format for referencing this article:

 Each village has made thitis (customary laws) to protect planted crops from unintended entry of livestock into the farmlands.
 Thitis regulate the movement of livestock, especially their free entrance into croplands and fallow lands before the day they are opened to livestock for grazing.
 To implement the thiti at the village, a thiti committee is formed, which works under the Bau-samuh.
 In the committee, the number of members varies as per the requirement.
 Typically the number ranges from six to nine members who are selected annually based on consensus, considering efficiency and commitment.
 The committee is responsible for controlling the unintended entrance of livestock into farmlands and grazing lands.
 The lands are either private or government in legal terms, but they are community lands in the local social context regulated by the thiti system or social institution in the valley.

 Thiti is both a responsibility and a compulsion for a member to protect standing crops from possible damage.
 As a responsibility, making a fence to control livestock’s free and unintended entrance into the farmlands is an individual household’s duty as a community member.
 Each household in the village must make a fence in the entrance alleys of livestock if attached to his/his farmlands; otherwise, the household shall be subject to punishment.
 The punishment consists of not only a “penalty” but a “duty” for each villager.
 The Thiti-committee imposes penalties requiring the wrongdoers to pay the penalty in cash and kind to avoid the thiti.
-Figure 3 presents fine amounts for livestock owners for the unintended entrance of their livestock in the restricted field in 2012.
+Table 2 presents fine amounts for livestock owners for the unintended entrance of their livestock in the restricted field in 2012.

 The villagers reported that the fine rates are not static and they can be changed whenever members of society deem it necessary.
 For example, the fine was only NRs.
 5, 10, and 20 for goat/sheep, cattle, and mule/horse, respectively, in 2011 at Tache village.
 Villagers lost their crops and fodder many times from livestock because of the small amount of the fines.
 Therefore, in 2012, Bau-Samuh decided to increase the fines 10 times for the unintended entrance of livestock in the farmlands.